 Whistler Fall HikingHiking in Whistler in October is often unexpectedly stunning.
 The days are much shorter and colder but the mountains are alive with colour from the fall leaves.
 On the higher elevations there is often a dusting of snow that makes everything look amazing.
 Picking a full moon evening to hike in a place like Joffre Lakes, Russet Lake or Wedgemount Lake makes for an incredible night in the mountains.

 Wedgemount Lake is a beautiful hike to do in October.
-Just 7 kilometres to the unbelievable Wedgemount Lake which leads to easy access to the impressive Wedgemount Glacier, and several amazing mountain hikes beyond.
+Just 7 kilometres to the unbelievable Wedgemount Lake which leads to easy access to the impressive Wedgemount Glacier, and several challenging peaks beyond.
 Wedgemount Lake has a beautiful, and free to use little hut if you don't want to tent or sleep under the stars as many do, though usually in the warmer summer nights.
 The trail to Wedgemount Lake is very steep as you climb 1220 metres in just 7 kilometres!
 The trail is fairly uneventful as you climb through deep forest.
 Wedgemount Lake sits in a massive valley surrounded by abrupt and rocky peaks.
 The terrain is dominated by the colour grey.
 Grey rocks and massive grey erratics are scattered everywhere.
 The Wedge Hut sits in the midst a pile of truck sized erratics, adding to the brutal attraction of this wonderful corner of Garibaldi Provincial Park in Whistler.
 Wedgemount Lake is one of the most spectacular hikes in Garibaldi Park.
 Though it is a relentlessly exhausting, steep trail, it is mercifully short at only 7 kilometres one way.
 The elevation gain in that short distance is over 1200 metres which makes it a much steeper hike than all the other Whistler area hiking trails.
 Compared with other Whistler and Garibaldi Provincial Park hikes, Wedgemount Lake is half the roundtrip distance of either Black Tusk or Panorama Ridge, for example, at 13.5 kilometres and 15 kilometres respectively one way.

 Best Whistler Hiking October – Wedgemount Lake